Water is the most critical resource for humans. You can survive 30 days without food, but you won’t make it 3 days without water.

-LifeStraw is a personal water filter that is designed to be used similarly to a drinking straw, by placing one end in dirty water and sucking on the other end to pull the water through the filter and into your mouth.
+The Lifestraw personal water filter is designed to be used similarly to a drinking straw, by placing one end in dirty water and sucking on the other end to pull the water through the filter and into your mouth.

 Vestergaard claims the filter removes 99.999999% of bacteria and 99.999% of protozoa, including Giardia and Cryptosporidium.
 The filter is designed to filter 1000 Gallons (4000 liters) of water before being discarded.

-To review this product I purchased one to test out for myself, as well as read countless articles, comparisons, complaints, forum posts, and reviews from users who ranged from extremely happy and satisfied to dis-satisfied and considered it useless junk.
+To review this product I decided to purchase one to test it out for myself, as well as read countless articles, comparisons, complaints, forum posts, and reviews from users who ranged from extremely happy and satisfied to dis-satisfied and considered it useless junk.